about

 Introduction

-As both a stone-mason who ran a company for 5 years in the US, and a stone-carver now in the UK, I possess multiple levels of experience and skillsets that allow me to offer a comprehensive range of stone-related services under one entity.
-While many clients and firms subcontract these wide-ranging masonry services to multiple parties, I’m able to provide these expert services under a single roof.
+As both a stone-mason who ran a company for five years in the US, and a stone-carver now in the UK, I possess multiple levels of experience and skillsets that allow me to offer a comprehensive range of stone-related services under one entity.
 This makes the logistics, financing, and overall operational subcontracting services less convoluted, and less stressful.
-Design, aesthetics, architecture, engineering, structural components, itemized cost estimates, and the basic and punctual communication of all of these aspects of my work are clearly and professionally conveyed within the context of any prospective or ongoing project.
+Design, aesthetics, architecture, engineering, structural components, itemised cost estimates, and the basic and punctual communication of all of these aspects of my work are clearly and professionally conveyed within the context of any prospective or ongoing project.
 All initial estimates and consultative work are pro-bono.

 Personal History

-Initially I was a hod-carrier on a union masonry team for 6 months, but financial burdens facing my parents forced me to quit and start my own masonry company in order to support them financially.
+Initially I was a hod-carrier on a union masonry team for 6 months, but financial burdens forced me to quit and start my own masonry company.
 With the help of my professional masonry friends, I was afforded success in this endeavour.
 Operating under a weighty financial duress for several years, I ended up working 70–80-hour weeks on average, and rapidly increased my experience with all aspects of masonry.

-I was able to attain a one-on-one apprenticeship with the most decorated stone carver in Europe, Alex Wenham, in Oxford, England at the beginning of 2024.
-I operated as his apprentice for two years.
-I’ve been honoured to be his first apprentice, and have cultivated an understanding of stone carving, and, increasingly, figurative sculpture, that has afforded me the ability to now pursue my own path in this field as of 2026.
+I was able to attain a one-on-one apprenticeship with a master stone carver, Alex Wenham, in Oxford, England at the beginning of 2024.
+I’ve been honoured to be his first apprentice, operating in that capacity for 2 years, and, having cultivated an understanding of stone carving, and, increasingly, figurative sculpture, I’ve been afforded the opportunity now to pursue my own path in this field as of the beginning of 2026.

 Philosophy & Goals

-I am primarily inspired by the classical world and the legacy it immortalized through stone--especially the Hellenistic modes of artistic production.
-Hellenistic sculpture, with its vibrant, emotionally-evocative styles, and high degree of motion and precision, is my primary source of inspiration and what I will emulate in my own work.
+I am primarily inspired by the classical world and the legacy it immortalised through stone – especially the Hellenistic modes of artistic production.
+Hellenistic sculpture, with its vibrant, emotionally evocative styles and high degree of motion and precision, is my primary source of inspiration, and its emulation in my own work is my primary raison d’être.
 The classical world’s expressions of sacred principles of existence and archetypes of the human condition are what initially created high art.
 The representation of these archetypical features of humankind through storytelling, and their further interpretation through sculpture, are what led to the first renaissance of western art.
 Today there exists very few patrons of this art.
-As a result, classical sculpture has languished under the juggernaut of modernism, and those possessing the skills to execute such forms of high art are almost non-existent.
+As a result, classical sculpture has languished under the juggernaut of modernism, and those possessing the skills to execute such forms of high art are almost extinct.

 Past & Current Projects

-1. St. Paul’s Cathedral- restoration of original five 1714 Queen Anne marble figures; ongoing
+1. St. Paul’s Cathedral- restoration of original five 1714 Queen Anne marble figures; including new heads, arms, feet, and held objects; ongoing

 Qualifications/Affiliations